karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 {% endhighlight %}

 From my point of view the biggest limitation of testcontainer is that you can only use it with JUnit at the moment.
 If your tests are based on TestNG for example you can not easily integrate it in your project.
-In this case you need to create your own minimal API to bootsrap docker containers as described before.
+In this case you need to create your own minimal API to bootsrap Docker containers as described before.
 We already talked with the maintainers of testcontainers and the project is aware of this issue and will work on it in future.
- If you want to see a more concrete example that uses docker for integration and unit tests in TestNG you can have a look at the
+ If you want to see a more concrete example that uses Docker for integration and unit tests in TestNG you can have a look at the
 [integration tests of Rico](https://github.com/rico-projects/rico/tree/1.0.0-CR2/integration-tests/integration-tests/src/test/java/dev/rico/integrationtests).
-Here we use docker to test our server and client API with 3 different application server types automatically.
+Here we use Docker to test our server and client API with 3 different application server types automatically.

 ## Conclusion

-To be true there are still some pitfalls if you want to integrate docker based containers in your test suite and run unit and integration tests against services that are provided by docker containers.
+To be true there are still some pitfalls if you want to integrate Docker based containers in your test suite and run unit and integration tests against services that are provided by Docker containers.
 If you use JUnit in your tests you should have a deeper look at [testcontainers](https://www.testcontainers.org) and contribute to this project if some points are missing for your use cases.
-But even if you use a different test framework the hints and descriptions in this article should help you to create your own custom API to boot docker containers for unit tests.
+But even if you use a different test framework the hints and descriptions in this article should help you to create your own custom API to boot Docker containers for unit tests.

 Once you have the first tests running the integration to other tests and the definition of new tests is quite easy.
-Next to this most CI pipelines already offer docker support.
+Next to this most CI pipelines already offer Docker support.
-Maybe you need to install docker and docker compose on your build nodes but that should not be a real problem.
+Maybe you need to install Docker and Docker Compose on your build nodes but that should not be a real problem.

 As already said we use this approach for [Rico](https://github.com/rico-projects/rico) and are really happy with the outcome.
 New tests that need external services can be created easily and we can test our complete API automatically on different environments.
-Since tools like [travis ci](https://travis-ci.org) already offer support for docker we can even run all the integration tests of our open source platform without any cost in the cloud.
+Since tools like [Travis CI](https://travis-ci.org) already offer support for Docker we can even run all the integration tests of our open source platform without any cost in the cloud.